The Linux GUI Client User Interface

 For Unattended Access, RDP needs to be enabled on port 3389 on the device

 When the endpoint starts up, Admin By Request checks to see if it can connect directly to its host cloud server.
-If it can, then no proxy server is required and the value of Proxy server will be None.
+If it can, then no proxy server is required and no proxy server details are shown in the Connectivity panel.

 If it cannot connect directly, it checks the following configuration file and works through the listed servers one by one until a connection is possible: